 We know that this is a journey, and we must set goals and make progress against them each year.
-Since 2010, we've measured our progress by making continuous improvements in the sales of better-for-you products.
-To track our progress against these goals, we evaluate the nutrition of our products against government and other scientifically accepted criteria, and in FY2015, expanded this assessment to include our global product portfolio.
+Since 2010, we have measured our progress by making continuous improvements in the sales of better-for-you products.
+To track our progress against these goals, we evaluate the nutrition of our products globally against government and other scientifically accepted criteria.

-CRITERIA PROGRESS Government criteria for "healthy" foods \$2.9 billion, or 29 percent, of total gross sales of foods met the definition of "healthy," defined as those foods with nutritional profiles satisfying the FDA and other globally accepted criteria for our entire global portfolio.
-This is an approximate \$215 million, or 8.6 percent, increase over FY2014 in the U.S and includes an additional \$205 million in international sales.
-Efforts to reduce or limit nutrients that, in excess, may contribute to negative health outcomes. \$5.4 billion, or 53 percent, of total gross sales were generated by products brought to market that are lower in calories, saturated fat, trans fats, sodium and/or total sugars.
-The contribution of our foods to a healthful diet through the provision of food groups or nutrients that are underconsumed in the diet \$3.2 billion, or 32 percent, of total gross sales of consumer products globally that make a positive contribution to the diet through servings of fruits and vegetables or are a good source of fiber, vitamins, or minerals.
-This is a \$259 million, or 9.7 percent, increase in the U.S. with an additional \$275 million coming from international sales.
+CRITERIA PROGRESS Government criteria for "healthy" foods \$2.9 billion, or approximately 28 percent, of total gross sales of foods met the definition of "healthy," defined as those foods with nutritional profiles satisfying the FDA and other globally accepted criteria.
+These sales declined \$31 million as compared to FY2015.
+Efforts to reduce or limit nutrients that, in excess, may contribute to negative health outcomes \$5.7 billion, or approximately 55 percent, of total gross sales were generated by products brought to market that are lower in calories, saturated fat, trans fats, sodium and/or total sugars.
+This represents a 2 percent increase as compared to FY2015 driven by our Real Food reformulation agenda and acquisition of Garden Fresh Gourmet.
+The contribution of our foods to a healthful diet through the provision of food groups or nutrients that are under consumed in the diet \$3.3 billion, or 32 percent, of total gross sales of consumer products globally made a positive contribution to the diet through servings of fruits and vegetables or were a good source of fiber, vitamins, or minerals.
+This number is flat to FY2015 globally although international sales of these products increased by \$29 million.